-The definition of a Secondary Family Caregiver can be accessed by clicking the drop-down link (Figure 23).
+The definition of a Secondary Family Caregiver can be accessed by clicking the drop-down link (Figure 21).

-Figure 23.
-Secondar Family Caregiver definition.
+Figure 21.
+Secondary Family Caregiver definition.

 If the application has a Primary Family Caregiver and they do not add a Secondary Family Caregiver, they will advance to the review screen.